Known limitations in Percona Everest¶

 PostgreSQL limitation for PITR¶

-When performing point-in-time recovery (PITR) for PostgreSQL, it is important to consider the following limitation:
+When performing point-in-time recovery (PITR) for PostgreSQL, it is important to consider the following limitations:

 You may encounter issues with point-in-time recovery (PITR) when attempting to recover the database after the last transaction.
 PITR can get stuck in the Restoring state.